malkosofiya/MechaCar_Statistical_Analysis/README.md

 At a significance level of 0.05 and the p-value at 0.04168, we can reject the null hypothesis.
 This means that it is statistically significant from normal distribution.
 Nevertheless, the mean falls within 95% confidence.

+## Study Design: MechaCar vs Competition

+Another study that could be performed to compare MechaCar vs its Competitors would be city vs highway gas efficiency and safety ratings.

+* What metric or metrics are you going to test?

+Safety ratings is crucial when consumers compare vehicles for purchase.

+* What is the null hypothesis or alternative hypothesis?

+The null hypothesis is that the safety rating's mean is zero.

+* What statistical test would you use to test the hypothesis?

+A multiple linear regression summary for safety ratings.

+* What data is needed to run the statistical test?

+Data samples of vehicles from MechaCar and its competitors should be collected and compared.